 Welcome to the Global Studies Major and Program!
-You are joining over one hundred Loyola students who have decided to pursue this innovative, interdisciplinary course of study.
+You are joining several hundred Loyola students who have decided to pursue this innovative, interdisciplinary course of study.
 This website gives you a quick snapshot of how the major is structured and the courses offered every semester.
 If you are a student or a prospective student, read on.
 If you are a faculty member advising a student, visit our Advising a Student webpage.
 Here are some highlights you should be aware of:

 - Global Studies is comprised of four social science disciplines: Economics, History, Political Science and Sociology.

 - After graduating, majors will be able to address problems from multiple perspectives, allowing them to see a broad range of solutions helpful to any issue in any field, ranging from environmental studies to law to social justice to international business.
 Recent grads work at Morgan Stanley, the U.S. State Department, Politico, and elsewhere.
 Many are in graduate school.

 - Global Studies is also its own, self-standing discipline.
 Majors take two courses just in Global Studies: the foundational introductory course and the senior capstone seminar.
 The introductory course is offered every fall semester and is suitable for first- and second-year students.
 The senior seminar is only offered in the spring semester and is required to graduate with a Global Studies major.